 Before the MAC, Sean had a job on the institutional paint crew, worked his way up to the position of Lead Painter and became proficient in the skills and knowledge needed to paint large walls, doors, and trim as well as train and oversee other painters.
 As he worked on this job he would write me about learning, and the skills he was mastering; he was truly proud of his work.
 Sean earned a certificate for his on-the-job work training with the Institutional Paint crew.
 He completed 2,116 hours work experience.

 Sean also participates in whatever positive programs the prison offers on his yard.
 He participated in the REACH program; REACH stands for Rehabilitation Education and Creating Hope.
 The program was designed to bring at-risk young men to prison for a day for some real, unfiltered prison talk to help them realize they need to change their ways, value their life, and take school seriously or they may end up in prison.
-It’s a new take on the “scared straight” program and one that Sean was very involved in until the program was halted for no apparent reason.
+It’s a new take on the “scared straight” program and one that Sean was very involved in until the program was dissolved when they switched yards.

 Sean also recently graduated from the Building Resilience course which was a cognitive therapy group exploring past trauma and how to address the affects going forward.
 The program, created by Dr. S. Covington PhD and Roberto A. Rodriguez MA, addresses thinking, feeling, and acting, feelings of guilt, shame or anger, and healthy relationships.